Black-throated loon: Taxonomy and etymology

-G. a. viridigularis was considered to be a separate species when described by Jonathan Dwight in 1918, but a year after, in 1919, Arthur Cleveland Bent suggested that the former species be moved to its current placement as a subspecies.
+G. a. viridigularis was considered to be a separate species when described by Jonathan Dwight in 1918, but in 1919 Arthur Cleveland Bent suggested that it be moved to its current placement as a subspecies.
 The black-throated loon was previously considered conspecific with the North American Pacific loon, which was its subspecies, but they have now been split into two species; there was no evidence of the two interbreeding in areas where they occurred together.
-Furthermore, the architecture of the air sacs in the lungs of the two species are significantly different.
+Furthermore, the architecture of the air sacs in the lungs of the two species is significantly different.
 This split was done by the AOU in 1985.
 The phylogeny of this species is debated, the black-throated loon and the Pacific loon traditionally being considered sister species, whereas a study using mitochondrial and nuclear intron DNA supported placing the black-throated loon sister to a clade consisting of the Pacific loon and the two sister species that are the common loon and the yellow-billed loon.
-This latter study is criticized on the basis that it may form a phylogeny on incomplete lineage sorting.
+This latter study is criticised on the basis that it may form a phylogeny on incomplete lineage sorting.
 In the former phylogeny, the split between the Pacific loon and the black-throated loon is proposed to have happened about 6.5 million years ago.